TradePulse Learning Hub

 • EMA 9/21 for short-term momentum and trend structure

-• EMA pullbacks used for continuation setups
+• EMA pullbacks for continuation setups

 • Fast trend direction confirmation